 The rapid shift to remote work has been met with largely positive reviews from employees, many of whom cite the flexibility as fueling productivity and engagement.
 However, such arrangements aren’t without downsides, particularly when it comes to technology.

-Recent research has suggested that a lack of technology support is a main impediment to a successful work-from-home setup and, according to a new study, the number of tools employees are using can also be sidetracking them.
+Recent research has suggested that a lack of technology support is the main impediment to a successful work-from-home setup and, according to a new study, the number of tools employees are using can also be sidetracking them.
 In its 2020 State of the Digital Workplace, Igloo Software found that 55% of polled employees are using at least two collaboration tools.

 Mike Hicks, chief marketing officer at Igloo, notes that the shift to remote work has increased the risk for “app fatigue”–as days that used to be broken up by formal and informal meetings and moving around an office setting are now instead spent entirely in front of a screen, relying on collaboration tools to fill those gaps.